thegridelectric/gw-scada-spaceheat-python/docs/core-protocol-sequences.md

 The `SnapshotSpaceheeat` contains the latest telemetry status for all known telemetry points.

-### SimpleSensor periodic telemetry

-    SimpleSensor  ->  GtTelemetry                 ->  Scada

-This telemetry will be included in the next `GtShStatus` message.

 ### Meter asynchronous telemetry

     Meter   ->  GtShTelemetryFromMultipurposeSensor                  ->  Scada